a big Thank you to you the sandpine alliance

 a big Thank you to you wildland restoration INTERNATIONAL

 We would like to extend kind words and big thank you to the terrific team members of Wildland Restoration International, who have been assisting with hurricane cleanup and prescribed burn preparations here at Oakland Nature Preserve over the last few weeks.
 WRI is a non-profit conservation organization focused solely on integrated fire management.
 Their mission is to help humanity manage fire for the greatest benefit to people and wildlife, by offering services such as prescribed fire implementation, training, and planning.
 We very much appreciate their dedication and hard work, their recent support has been invaluable.

-a big Thank you to you Dr Phillips charities for their generous donation
+a big Thank you to you Dr Phillips charities

 Oakland Nature Preserve is delighted to announce we were awarded a grant in the amount of $3,120 by Dr. Phillips Charities to expand our After School Science Club to middle-school-aged children.
 Currently our After-School Science Program serves first through fifth grade students, with this generous funding we are planning to run a Fall (September – December 2017) and Spring (January-March 2018) set of classes to sixth through eighth graders, with a brand new curriculum.

 Our ASSC was initiated to support ONP’s environmental/conservation education mission.
 Offered twice a year since its launch in 2011, ASSC’s initial goal was to simply get children outdoors and connected to Florida’s natural environments.
 The curriculum is evaluated and revised annually for more effective lessons, and, more recently, to support the educational objectives of the schools that visit ONP throughout the year.